 There have been no significant security breaches.
 In 2019, Typeform (a company CyberGhost uses to create user experience surveys) leaked 120 email addresses and 14 CyberGhost accounts’ usernames.
 No passwords were revealed, so there was no risk of hacking, and there have been no breaches since.
 This is proof of CyberGhost’s privacy practices; no critical information was leaked because none was stored.

-In addition to being audited by Deloitte in 2022, it has also had independent auditing of its safety processes performed in the past.
-The 2012 audit was done by QSCERT, a company that investigates various large companies like WhirlPool and Hyundai.
+In addition to being audited by Deloitte on two different occasions, it has also had independent auditing of its safety processes performed in the past.
+The 2012 audit was done by QSCERT, a company that investigates various large companies like Whirlpool and Hyundai.
 CyberGhost passed the security audit of its Information Safety Management System (ISMS) successfully, which is rechecked every year.
 This is the kind of honesty I like to see from a leading VPN.

 Transparency Reports